Kabir5296/EnvironmentalMonitoringSystem/README.md

 While in work, the system code defines the delay after which the system automatically goes into charging mode.
 For example, the system can be set to 5 minutes of charging and then 5 minutes of discharging in loop.
 During discharging, the system sends data from the sensors to the cloud.

-This project is for academic evaluation for EEE 416 course in Bangladesh University of Engineering and Technology (BUET).

-Creators:
-Monirul Islam, Dept of EEE, BUET
-Fariza Siddiqa, Dept of EEE, BUET
-A F M Mahfuzul Kabir, Dept of EEE, BUET
-Shuvro Chowdhury, Dept of EEE, BUET